researcher grants and awards

 · Student Presentation Grants

-The purpose of these awards is to encourage especially younger people to engage in and contribute to research in CAT and to participate in the IACAT conferences.
+The purpose of these awards is to encourage younger professionals to contribute to research in CAT and to participate in the IACAT conferences.

 1. early career researcher award